 Some of the game downloads (and their capacity) include:

-Simply stated, all of you switch fans will require the extra external storage for the switch to store the extra games.
+Stated, all of you switch fans will require extra external storage for the SwitchSwitch to store the different games.

-Therefore, if you need to play extra third party games on the switch, you will definitely need to have large Micro SD card.
+- Therefore, if you need to play different third-party games on the SwitchSwitch, you will need to have a large Micro SD card.

 What if the storage space runs out?

-Despite that you could have added a microSD card to your Nintendo Switch, you might not have achieved an adequate performance boost.
+Despite that you could have added a microSD card to your Nintendo Switch, you might not have achieved a good performance boost.

-In such a case, you are left with to key options:
+- In such a case, you are left with critical options:

 Option B: The other great option is to move your switch games to another external storage or other microSD cards for convenience.